We Analyzed 8.7B SSL Certificates: ECDSA Overtook RSA in May 2026 (June 2026 Update)

 Several tools provide certificate transparency search and monitoring capabilities, though at very different scales:

 These tools serve different purposes.
 For individual domain monitoring, crt.sh and Cert Spotter work well.
-For aggregate analysis at our scale (80% of global CT log data, 50 million+ domains), there's nothing off-the-shelf.
+For aggregate analysis at our scale (80% of global CT log data, 64.3 million domains tracked from those logs), there's nothing off-the-shelf.
 We built our pipeline from scratch.

 According to CSC Global research, 60% of businesses use three or more SSL providers, and 72% of respondents didn't know the details of upcoming certificate lifetime changes.
 That gap between complexity and awareness is exactly where monitoring tools and technology intelligence platforms provide value.